 How to Apply for a U.S. Visa

 Congratulations!
-You have been accepted to CWRU and can obtain an immigration form from the Office of International Student Services to apply for a U.S. visa.
-Learn about applying for a visa or visa “renewal” on the U.S. Department of State website.
+You have been accepted to CWRU and can obtain an immigration form (I-20 or DS-2019) from the Office of International Student Services to apply for a U.S. visa.

 - Student visa categories